 The behavior or conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people, not to just the person making the complaint; and

-a) The harasser is in a supervisory position over the victim; or b) The employer had knowledge of the harassment and failed to take any action to put an end to it.
+a) The harasser is in a supervisory position over the victim; or

 It is important to understand that: